3akare/monty/README.md

 - [Ereek71](./https://github.com/Ereek71)

 # Acknowledgments
-This project was written as part of the curriculum for Holberton/ALX-SE program
+This project was written as part of the curriculum for Holberton/ALX-SE program.